remotesensinginfo/rsgislib/doc/python/source/about.rst

 **Where can I get help with RSGISLib?**

-The RSGISLib documentation, which contains tutorials for selected functions is available to download from `here <https://bitbucket.org/petebunting/rsgislib-documentation/>`_, documentation for the Python bindings is available on this website.
+The RSGISLib documentation, which contains tutorials for selected functions is available to download from `bitbucket.org/petebunting/rsgislib-documentation <https://bitbucket.org/petebunting/rsgislib-documentation/>`_, documentation for the Python bindings is available on this website.

 Help is available for RSGISLib through emailing our mailing list: rsgislib-support@googlegroups.com